-P1 is the first pre-season harvest indicator used to evaluate recent run-sizes.
+Pre-season abundance indicator 1 (P1) is used to evaluate recent run-sizes.
 P1 is calculated using a three-year arithmetic mean adult smelt run-size to the Columbia River.
 Three years is the average age-at-return for Eulachon in the Columbia River and represents the most relevant recent information for determining the upcoming run-size, due to extreme annual variability and the cyclical nature of forage fish species, as observed in Figure 3.